ahmedelshamy4/Flutter-Ultimate-Resources/README.md

 ## Icons
 - [SVG Repo](https://www.svgrepo.com/), 500.000+ Open-licensed SVG Vector and Icons.
 I use these website icons in every app I create!
 ---
+---
+## Colors
+- [Tint and Shade Generator](https://maketintsandshades.com/), Get your primary color and generate tints and shades variants of it for consistent design branding!
+---
 Thank you for visiting!
 If you find this repository helpful, don't forget to ⭐ it!